-The external cultural adviser (with support by the leadership team) have undertaken a gap analysis, including hui with Māori employees, a survey, and workshops with the wider employee group to determine barriers to equitable health services.
+The external advisor (with support by the leadership team) have undertaken a gap analysis, including hui with Māori employees, a survey, and workshops with the wider employee group to determine barriers to equitable health services.
+In addition to this, there is an external consultant who is advising on the implementation of new policies and is maintaining an ongoing relationship with the leadership team.
+The organisation is currently recruiting for a dedicated cultural advisor for Bupa facilities.

 Bupa's Māori health equity policy outlines how Bupa will work towards achieving best outcomes for Māori and people with disabilities.
-Bupa has a person first philosophy of care which identifies that every resident is unique and their specific cultural, social and care needs will be assessed in consultation with them and their family/ whānau and comprehensive care plans developed.
+Bupa has a person first philosophy of care which identifies that every resident is unique and their specific cultural, social and care needs will be assessed in consultation with them and their family/whānau and comprehensive care plans developed.
 Residents who identify as Māori will have a specific care plan that addresses their specific needs and wishes.
 A focus for Bupa is also on increasing recruitment of Māori employees, by embedding recruitment processes that utilise te reo Māori and engage with local iwi for recruitment strategies at a local level.
 Ethnicity data is regularly reported in 'people dashboards' to monitor success in each region.